xoHalara/info2180-lab5/README.md

 # info2180-lab5

-Dev Web Dynamic Lab 5
+This is Lab 5 for Jamila McLymont on PHP and MySQL